Updated Jul 21, 2024

 - Not witnessed Sudden Cardiac Arrest

 The AHA video above on Hands-Only CPR encourages people with no training to jump-in and start compressions.
-This might not be the person you want saving you if you stop breathing, but they can still help save your life!
+This may not be the first person you want saving your life, and hopefully there is a certified individual there.

 Rest assured that Continuous Chest Compressions (CCC) have been proven to be even more effective than conventional CPR (compressions and breaths) for an adult, witnessed SCA.
 The Sarver Heart Center at the University of Arizona has gone so far as to say that continuous chest compressions can double a person’s chance of survival.
 Please see our article on New advances in CPR and watch a video on CCC.

-We look forward to seeing you for a CPR class, or for one of our BLS classes and issuing your AHA CPR certification.
+We look forward to seeing you for a CPR class, or for one of our BLS classes and issuing your AHA BLS certification.

 As a reward for getting your CPR certification with Revive CPR we include a rescue Breathing key-chain in all of the CPR classes that we offer (a $10 value).